WORLD ARCHITECTURE 1963

 Here’s what Hitchcock & Johnson had to say about it.

 Corsica semi-tropical?
-The projections between the balconies isolate the separate studio apartments.
-More of the usual.
-The stairs go up to the first floor.
-The windows let people see what is outside. etc. etc.
+Hitch’s illuminating text tells us the projections between the balconies isolate the separate studio apartments.
+What next?
+Stairs that go up to the first floor, windows that let people see what’s outside?

 Oh hello – here’s this building again!